crookedneighbor/require-again/README.md

 When you require this module in your test files, it'll run the `isProd` check once and then cache that version of the module.
 This makes it difficult to test both behaviors. `require-again` allows you to get a freshly required version of the module.

+Requiring the module normally after using requireAgain will return the original cached version of the module.

 ## Usage

 Example using [Mocha](https://mochajs.org/)